Get in touch with Jonathan

 About Jonathan

-Jonathan is a partner in the Chemical and Life Sciences practice and leads Keltie's Cambridge office.
+Jonathan is a Partner in the Life Sciences and Chemistry team and leads Keltie's Cambridge office.
 He has extensive experience of working with clients in a wide range of technology areas including agri-tech, sustainability, pharmaceuticals, chemistry, therapeutic treatments, personal care devices, medical devices, medical diagnostics, healthcare, biotechnology, regenerative stem cell therapies, food packaging, gene-editing (CRISPR), CAR-T cell-based therapies, materials, catalysts, energy technologies and cosmetics.

 Jonathan manages a number of global patent portfolios for start-ups and SME clients, and his burgeoning practice has a particular focus on start-up and spin-out companies.